lightning-bot/Lightning/README.md

 This is similar to SemVer, with a few exceptions.

-Major versions are generally expected for project rewrites.
+Major versions are incremented when the project undergoes a major rewrite.

 Minor versions are incremented when a command's behavior has changed, functionality has been moved to another cog (where it makes sense to be), a command was removed, etc.